zlpwmdx/vinjn.github.io/_posts/2013-05-26-how-to-add-comment-system-to-github-pages.md

 1. Create an account in disqus.com
 2. Register your site for free
-3. Copy-paste the javascipt codes to<br>
+3. Copy-paste the javascipt codes to

     yourname.github.io\_layouts\post.html

 This step might be diffcult for js-noobs like me, refer to [my implemetation](https://github.com/vinjn/vinjn.github.io/blob/master/_layouts/post.html) if you feel dizzy.